ThefrenchBoy225/Homelab-journey/journal.md

 ### Skills practiced

-Running and interpreting Group Policy Results (RSoP) as a live-session verification tool, distinct from the simulation-based Group Policy Modeling used in Entry 18
+Running and interpreting Group Policy Results (RSoP) as a live-session verification tool, distinct from the simulation-based Group Policy Modeling used in Entry 18.
-Understanding why a given OU's policy report may correctly show no department GPOs, based on OU membership rather than assuming something is broken
+Understanding why a given OU's policy report may correctly show no department GPOs, based on OU membership rather than assuming something is broken.
-Building nested security groups to reflect a departmental hierarchy Troubleshooting an AD object lookup failure caused by a hidden extra character, and resolving it with a more reliable method (Advanced search) rather than repeatedly retyping the same failing input
+Building nested security groups to reflect a departmental hierarchy.
+Troubleshooting an AD object lookup failure caused by a hidden extra character, and resolving it with a more reliable method (Advanced search) rather than repeatedly retyping the same failing input.

 ### Next steps